Planter class: Revolution and abolitionism

 An age of enlightenment dominated the world of ideas in Europe during the 18th century.
 Philosophers began writing pamphlets against slavery and its moral and economic justifications, including Montesquieu in The Spirit of the Laws (1748) and Denis Diderot in the Encyclopédie.
 The laws governing slavery in the French West Indies, the Code Noir of Louis XIV, granted unparalleled rights for slaves to marry, gather publicly, and abstain from work on Sundays.
 It forbade slave owners to torture or to separate families; though corporal punishment was sanctioned, masters who killed their slaves or falsely accused a slave of a crime and had the slave put to death would be fined.
 Masters openly and consistently broke the Code and passed local legislation that reversed its less desirable articles.

 The Enlightenment writer Guillaume Raynal attacked slavery in the 1780 edition of his history of European colonization.
 He also predicted a general slave revolt in the colonies by saying that there were signs of "the impending storm."
 Sugar production in Saint-Domingue was sustained under especially harsh conditions, including the humid climate of the Caribbean, where diseases such as malaria and yellow fever caused high mortality.
 White planters and their families, together with the merchants and shopkeepers, lived in fear of slave rebellion.
 Thus, in the functions of society and efforts to combat dissent, cruelty was noted in the form of overwork, inadequate food and shelter, insufficient clothing and medical care, rape, lashings, castration and burnings.

-Runaway slaves, called Maroons, hid in the jungles away from civilization and lived off the land and what could be stolen in violent raids on the island's sugar and coffee plantations.
+Runaway slaves, known as Maroons, hid in the jungles away from civilization and lived off the land and what could be stolen in violent raids on the island's sugar and coffee plantations.
 Although the numbers in the bands grew large (sometimes into the thousands), they generally lacked the leadership and strategy to accomplish large-scale objectives.
 In April 1791, a massive slave insurgency rose violently against the plantation system, setting a precedent of resistance to slavery.
+In 1793, George Washington, owner of the Mount Vernon plantation, signed into law the first Fugitive Slave Act, guaranteeing a right for a slave master to recover an escaped slave.